ChisholmKyle/SublimeLinter-contrib-avr-gcc/README.md

 [![Build Status](https://travis-ci.org/ChisholmKyle/SublimeLinter-contrib-avr-gcc.svg?branch=master)](https://travis-ci.org/ChisholmKyle/SublimeLinter-contrib-avr-gcc)

 This linter plugin for [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter) provides an interface to [avr-gcc](http://www.atmel.com/webdoc/AVRLibcReferenceManual/overview_1overview_gcc.html).
-It will be used with files that have the “C/C++” syntax.
-This linter is based on [SublimeLinter-contrib-clang](https://packagecontrol.io/packages/SublimeLinter-contrib-clang).
+This linter will be used with files that have the “C/C++” syntax.

-## Note: Breaking change in 2.0.0
+### Tip for usage with Arduino

-Since version 2.0.0, the `${project_folder}` expansion variable will NOT be expanded in the settings.
-To fix this, replace with `${project_path}`.
-All expansion variables supported by SublimeLinter settings are described [here](http://sublimelinter.readthedocs.io/en/latest/settings.html#settings-expansion).
+If you are new to `avr-gcc` or microprocessors in general and want to get started using the [Arduino](https://www.arduino.cc/) library with C/C++ source files and great linting, this plugin can help (but does require some manual setup).
+See the example in [Settings](#settings) for using it with an Arduino Pro 5V and Wire library.
+If you set your Arduino IDE to show verbose output when compiling (enable in Arduino preferences), you can easily extract the required compiler flags for linting with `avr-gcc`.

 ## Installation